LNU4/Quiz_rework/README.md

-## Installation guide:
+## Installation Guide:

-- npm i to install the file.
+- Run npm i to install the required files.

-- Import the sql "PHPmyadmin import, note that using any other application, you can just insert the queries.
+- Import the SQL file using PHPMyAdmin.
+If you're using another application, simply insert the queries.

-- Enjoy the best game of your life.
+- Enjoy playing the best game of your life.

-## Adjuemnts?
+# Adjustments:
-- Almost the whole styling of the front-end requires imporvment.
+- Most of the frontend styling needs improvement.
-- Adding map would perhaps make the game more fun to play.
+- Adding a map could make the game more enjoyable.
+- Adding a db config to avoid writing configs several files.
+## Note:

-## Note: The only image used have Commercial Usage License.
+- The only image used has a Commercial Usage License.

+- Nasser Alobaedi
+- Contact: na223cz@student.lnu.se
-## Nasser Alobaedi.
-Na223cz@student.lnu.se Feel free to share the code once I pass "hopefully", if I fail again, I will put copyrights on it.
+- Feel free to share the code once I pass (hopefully).
+If I fail again, I will apply copyrights to it.

-## How to play:
+## How to Play:

-- Make a login user account if you don't have any.
+- Create a user login account if you don't have one.
+- Start a new game session by pressing Play if you haven't already.
-- Play and create a session if you don't have any.
+- Create a new game or use session token if you got any from your friend.
 - Submit 5 guesses.
-If your guess isn't correct, you get no point, close guess gives 2 points and correct guess gives 5.
+Correct guesses earn 5 points, close guesses earn 2 points, and incorrect guesses earn 0 points.
-- After a 5 guesses, you get your result in leaderboard.
-You can copy the session and send it to your friend if you want your friend to test.
+- After 5 guesses, view your results on the leaderboard.
+- You can share your session with a friend by copying the session token "located under the Go to main menu button" and then they can use it before creating a new game.
+## Locations:
+- The setup_db.sql file is located in the resources folder.